If you're shooting rabbits, we need your help collecting blood samples

 Do not attempt chemical treatments.
 None have been proven effective, as systemic insecticides can't reach the beetle inside galleries, and surface applications are ineffective.

-Any machinery used for wood handling must be cleaned before leaving the area.
+Any machinery used for handling infested wood must be cleaned before leaving the area.

 If organising disposal, use licensed DPIRD‑approved green‑waste facilities which will ensure the wood is chipped thoroughly—two passes through grinders—to kill pests before disposal.